 When it comes to building your immune system, dairy and sugar are not your friends.
 Not only do dairy products encourage mucus production, but sugar also weakens the immune system and feeds bacteria—a perfect recipe for ear infections.
 It’s a good idea to eliminate high-fat and processed foods as well, as these unhealthy options have also been shown to lead to chronic inflammation.

 Instead, ramp up your infection-fighting ability with anti-inflammatory foods like fresh fruits and green leafy vegetables, whole grains, lean proteins, and healthy fats, such as coconut oil and olive oil.
+It's also a good idea to supplement with the building blocks of protein, essential amino acids, to support overall wellness and immunity.

 Antibiotics, stress, and poor diet can all disrupt the balance of good and bad bacteria in the gut.
 And, as we already discussed, this can have a detrimental effect on the immune system.
 However, the beneficial bacteria found in probiotics can help correct this imbalance by boosting numbers of good bacteria—and studies show this can prevent infections.
 Probiotics from yogurt, fermented foods, and oral supplements can all be effective in supporting gut health.